We are committedto providing you with excellent patient care, each and every time.

 Our specialists perform an oral examination paying close attention to any subtle changes, damage to your pet’s teeth, and screen for oral cancer.

-Our staff obtain full mouth digital dental radiographs to detect any problems below the gum line.
+Our staff obtain Cone Beam Computed Tomography (CBCT) and digital dental radiographs to detect any problems below the gum line.

 Your pet’s “cleaning” or prophylaxis, includes ultrasonic scaling above and below the gum line with special instruments designed specifically to fight infection, as well as remove plaque and calculus safely and gently.